clulab/processors/README.md

 We currently provide two APIs: one for
 [Stanford's CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml), and one for a faster processor (`FastNLPProcessor`) that cherry picks fast components from multiple sources (Stanford and [MaltParser](http://www.maltparser.org/)).

-`CoreNLPProcessor` also includes a full-fledged Rhetorical Structure Theory (RST) discourse parser.
+Both `CoreNLPProcessor` and `FastNLPProcessor` now include a full-fledged Rhetorical Structure Theory (RST) discourse parser.
+The version in `CoreNLPProcessor` relies on constituent syntax, whereas the one in `FastNLPProcessor` uses dependency syntax.
+The latter is marginally worse (~2 F1 points lower for the complete task) but it is two orders of magnitude faster.

 Furthermore, this code contains a machine learning (ML) package (`edu.arizona.sista.learning`), which includes implementations for common ML algorithms (e.g., Perceptron, Logistic Regression, Support Vector Machines, Random Forests) for both classification and ranking.

 This software requires Java 1.6, Scala 2.9 or higher, and CoreNLP 1.3.4 or higher.